gilgandra

 Gilgandra Shopping Centre

 Gilgandra has a range of beautiful craft stores located in Miller St, as well as a range gift stores.
-Modern clothing stores catering for all ages and genders, and all other needs can be met with a range of hairdressers, beauticians, supermarkets, chemist and cafes.
+Target Country, Modern clothing stores catering for all ages and genders, and all other needs can be met with a range of hairdressers, beauticians, supermarkets, chemist and cafes.

 Shelley Mae Antiques & Collectables

 Specialsing in Shelley China, browse through a huge range of fine china, furniture and collectables.
 Something for the kitchen, garage, workshop or that special memory.
-Located in Miller St.
+Located in the CBD St. Open 7 days 8am - 5pm.

 Orana Cactus World